Mass market: Rise and fall of the mass market

 In developed nations, marketers regularly create a mass market for goods and services.
-For example, a sophisticated new product such as an MP3 player, might firstly tearget early adopters in upper income groups and subsequently simplify the offer and reduce prices in order to gain acceptance by a larger proportion of the potential market.
+For example, a sophisticated new product such as an MP3 player, might firstly target early adopters in upper income groups and subsequently simplify the offer and reduce prices in order to gain acceptance by a larger proportion of the potential market.

 In developed economies, mass marketing is becoming less common as an approach.
 However, it remains a vital part of marketing in developed economies well into the 21st century.
 Mass marketing is primarily used in commodity markets (e.g., sugar, salt, fruit and vegetables, etc.); very small markets (where segmentation would result in segments too small to be profitable); for products and brands satisfying universal needs (e.g., pens, pencils, newspapers) and in less competitive markets.